-As a business operating in the B2B market, longer sales cycles and higher customer acquisition costs highlight the importance of using loyalty marketing to increase retention and reduce churn.
+As a business operating in the B2B market, longer sales cycles and higher customer acquisition costs highlight the importance of using referral marketing to increase retention and reduce churn.

-But when your business model is fundamentally different than that of a B2C company, your loyalty program rewards can’t rely on a typical B2C strategy.
+But when your business model is fundamentally different than that of a B2C company, your loyalty and referral program rewards can’t rely on a typical B2C strategy.

 Dealing with other businesses means you’re rewarding people who have different mindsets and goals than an individual customer.